MikkelGraugaard/Portfolio/README.md

 [Link to the project](https://github.com/DataScienceProjectUni/PredictStockusingRedditandTwitter)

-## Project 2 - Exam from first semester of Machine Learning
+## Project 2 - Exam from first semester of Machine Learning (Grade: A)

 ### Including
   - Transforming variables